aniitasmith/itgloberspartnercl-add-to-cart-info/docs/README.md

 📢 Use this project, [contribute](https://github.com/{OrganizationName}/{AppName}) to it or open issues to help evolve it using [Store Discussion](https://github.com/vtex-apps/store-discussion).

-# Pdf-reader
+# Add-to-cart-info

 <!-- DOCS-IGNORE:start -->
 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->
 [![All Contributors](https://img.shields.io/badge/all_contributors-0-orange.svg?style=flat-square)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->
 <!-- DOCS-IGNORE:end -->

-The pdf-reader component allows you to view pdf-type documents so that they can be read on the page where it is invo ked.
+Component that will display information when adding a product to the shopping cart.

 <img width="592" alt="image" src="https://user-images.githubusercontent.com/66226368/219804702-9fda24fe-df44-400e-a90e-1c24ceced106.png">